hauserkristen/aoe-tourney-discord-bot/README.md

     - Allow admin win

 Open items to work on, generally listed in order of importance:
+- Should entries be able to be edited after initial creation?
 - Improved logging of errors and when they occur
 - Accomodate CM for map drafting
 - Accomodate non-CM for civ drafting (what if hidden civ no repeat, or just global bans)